 (I had to interchange the GREEN and WHITE wires.
 These are the usual culprits.)

 When the GREEN and WHITE wires are the wrong way round the mic insert is grounded through the loudspeaker.
-This makes the speaker to function as a second microphone, in series with the electret.
+This makes the speaker function as a second microphone, in series with the electret.
 The speaker favours low frequencies and is very resonant.
 No wonder the TX audio quality is strange!

 The TX audio wire (RED) carries the DC supply to the speaker/mic TX LED as well as the audio.
 The current is limited by R1 ('222', 2K2) left of the MIC pad.
 I accidentally destroyed mine.
 It is no great loss.
 With it gone I replaced it (with 2K7, the nearest I had, no problem).
 This makes it easy to connect a resistor (mine is 4K7, selected on test) in series with the electret element.
 The junction of the two resistors and the RED wire is dressed away from the circuit board.
 There is plenty of room for 1/4W rsistors.